jhades/ng2-minimal/README.md

 # Purposes

-This repo is meant to be an example of the simplest possible setup for getting started with Angular 2.
+This repo is meant to be the simplest possible way for getting started with Angular 2.
 It's ideal for quickly putting together a demo, or for trying out a new concept.

 # Technologies used